codenlighten/bitcoin-decentral/CONTRIBUTING.md

 ### Unit Tests

-- Use the existing test framework (inherited from Bitcoin Core)
+- Use the existing test framework (inherited from BitcoinDecentral Core)
 - Test both success and failure cases
 - Mock external dependencies
 - Aim for high code coverage